Samosa Chaat

 Thank you for checking out this samosa chaat recipe.
 I hope you will try it soon.

-And if you need more ideas on how to elevate your snack by adding a few things, you can try these salt and pepper spring rolls.
+If you need more ideas for elevating your snack by adding a few things, you can try these salt and pepper spring rolls.

-Before you go, why don’t you take a look at my other chaat recipes that you may like?
+Before you go, why don’t you look at my other chaat recipes you may like?

 - Fruit chaat.